KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ![](southwest-headquarters-tour-2026/noc-left-panel.jpg)

 ![](southwest-headquarters-tour-2026/noc-livestream.jpg)
 A livestream of the Southwest Network Operations Center.
-Although there are other small Southwest command centers around the U.S., this is only one Network Operations Center.
+Although there are other small Southwest command centers around the U.S., there is only one Network Operations Center.

 ![](southwest-headquarters-tour-2026/noc-right-panel.jpg)
 Southwest has 4,000 flights a day, more than any other airline.
 At the time of this photo, 1408 had been completed.
 1 had been cancelled.
 Below the stats were livestreams of the Southwest gates at Houston Airport, perhaps due to inclement weather.
 Southwest can view a livestream of any of its gates anywhere with the flick of a switch.